apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 Bootstrap depends on:

  * @ref:[Akka Discovery](../discovery/index.md) to discover other members of the cluster
- * @ref:[Akka Management](../akka-management.md) to host HTTP endpoints used during the bootstrap process
+ * @ref:[Pekko Management](../akka-management.md) to host HTTP endpoints used during the bootstrap process

 A discovery mechanism needs to be chosen.
 A good default choice is DNS.